telefonicaid/kafnus-connect/doc/technical_configuration.md

 ##### Validation & Errors

 * Required namespace values are validated at SMT initialization
-* Missing headers results in clear `ConfigException`s
+* Missing key fields result in clear `ConfigException`s from the Mongo Sink mapping layer
-* Prefix configuration is optional; if omitted, the original headers are passed through unchanged
+* Prefix configuration is mandatory via either the split keys or the legacy shared fallback, and null or empty values are rejected
 * Error handling and retries are delegated to Kafka Connect mechanisms

 ---